Phil Irwin

 Phillip Andrew Irwin (born February 25, 1987) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Pittsburgh Pirates and the Texas Rangers, and in Korea Baseball Organization (KBO) for the KT Wiz.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates and the Texas Rangers, and in the KBO League for the KT Wiz.

 Amateur career

 Irwin attended Christian Brothers High School in Memphis, Tennessee.
 At Christian Brothers, Irwin was on the baseball and bowling teams, winning state championships in bowling in 2003 and 2004 and a state championship in baseball in 2005.
 Irwin attended the University of Mississippi.

 Professional career

 Pittsburgh Pirates

 Irwin was drafted by the Pittsburgh Pirates in the 21st Round of the 2009 Major League Baseball draft.
 In 2009, Irwin pitched for the State College Spikes.
 In 2010, he pitched for the West Virginia Power.
 In 2011, he pitched for the Bradenton Marauders and the Altoona Curve.
 In 2012, he pitched for Bradenton, Altoona and the Indianapolis Indians.
 In November 2012, Irwin was added to the 40-man roster to protect him from the Rule 5 draft.

 Irwin made his major league debut on April 14, 2013.

 Irwin had ulnar nerve transposition surgery on his right-elbow on July 3, 2013, shortly after returning to the AAA Indians.
 He subsequently pitched for the Scottsdale Scorpions in the Arizona Fall League during October and November 2013, making four appearances totaling 11 2/3 innings pitched while striking out 11.

 On May 22, 2014, the Pirates designated Irwin for assignment.